SutirthaMukherjee97/SocialNetworkingApplication/README.md

 ## Installation

-The code for the chat app can be found at the public [GitHub](https://github.com/) repo [https://github.com/owanhunte/nodejs-chat-app](https://github.com/owanhunte/nodejs-chat-app).
+This code may be found at the following source: [GitHub](https://github.com/) repo [https://github.com/github.com/SutirthaMukherjee97/SocialNetworkingApplication](https://github.com/SutirthaMukherjee97/SocialNetworkingApplication).
 Either clone the repo to a local folder on your machine or download and extract the archive if you don't have [Git](https://git-scm.com/) installed.

 Open a terminal window session, or the equivalent on your machine, and enter the following command to install all the Node modules needed to run the app: